-This convertible maternity dress is versatility at its finest!
-The detachable lace overlay of this wedding dress adds a softness that’s ideal for the vintage-inspired bride.
-Wear with soft curls and pearl earrings for your walk down the aisle, then take it off for a chic reception look.
+This convertible maternity gown is versatility at its finest!
+The detachable lace overlay of this wedding dress adds a softness that’s ideal for the vintage-inspired bride while also working for springtime events, garden weddings, and more formal indoor affairs.
+Style your hair in soft curls and finish the look with pearl earrings for your walk down the aisle, then take it off for a chic reception look.

 Price at time of publish: $709

 Size Range: 2–12 | Material: Polyester | Length: Floor

 The dainty cap sleeves on this gorgeous dress add an element of artistry that feels unique and thoughtfully considered.
 The tailored bodice and shallow V-neckline are dramatic and modern, and the draping skirt offers glamour and luxuriousness.
 Complete your bridal look with a pair of complementing sparkly earrings or a simple veil.